Lawyers Fight to Recover Damages for Victims of Workplace Gender Discrimination in New York

 Every day an employee gets to work and finds notes, flowers, and candy from a co-worker professing his love.
 Despite repeated requests to stop because the employee is not interested and is involved with someone else, he remains persistent.
 The other office workers think the entire situation is funny and encourage him to keep trying, calling the employee a prude and a cold-fish.
 The employee reports this all to the manager, and the behavior continues.
 The love-notes are left with more frequency and include desperate and threatening language which causes the employee to have trouble concentrating on the job.
 The employee seeks help again from the supervisor who fires the employee for not being a team player under the circumstances.

 - This employee seems to be experiencing unlawful gender discrimination in the form of sexual harassment.
 The co-workers and the love-sick employee have created a hostile environment for the victim.
 The persistent nature of the notes, refusal to take no for an answer, the threatening tone, the encouragement of the office workers, all contribute to the hostile work environment.
 Also, employers have a duty to try and stop sex harassment in the workplace.
 This supervisor clearly did nothing to help.

 - Title VII additionally prohibits retaliation for complaining about or reporting sexual harassment.
 The supervisor above fired the employee after two reports about behavior in the workplace which were attempts to protect herself from the hostile environment.
 The supervisor’s comments were evidence of the retaliation.

-If you have experienced gender discrimination or sexual harassment at your job in New York or surrounding areas, consider speaking with employment lawyers at Leeds Brown who don’t underestimate the impact it can have on victims.
+If you have experienced gender discrimination or sexual harassment at your job in New York or surrounding areas, consider speaking with employment lawyers who don’t underestimate the impact it can have on victims.
 You may be losing sleep wondering what to do.
 Are you afraid to complain about the treatment you are receiving?
 What if you lose your job or no one believes you?
 These are valid concerns that you don’t have to face alone.